OWASP/www-chapter-ghana/index.md

 Chapter meetings are held several times a year, typically at a location provided by our current facility sponsor.

-### February/March 2020
+### June/July 2020

-Our next event is at the Ghana Tech Lab, on Sat 14th March 10 AM to 2 PM.
+Our next event is planned to take place in June/July 2020, exact date and location to be confirmed.
+Call for speakers is open, please use the Google form below.

 #### TICKETS: